-inform-view - Notify view.
-The management station oftware can receive trap messages of the assigned SNMP view generated by the Switch's SNMP agent.inform.
+notify-view - Notify view.
+The management station oftware can receive trap messages of the assigned SNMP view generated by the Switch's SNMP agent.

-Add group 1, configure its Security Model as SNMP v2c, view1 can be read and edited by group member, and the trap messages sent by view2 can be receiced by Management station:
+Add group 1, configure its Security Model as SNMP v2c, view1 can be read and edited by group member, and the trap messages sent by view2 can be received by Management station: